narbehaj/ssl-checker/README.md

 ## Quick Summary

 Sometimes you need to run the script and get a quick summary of the hosts.
-By passing `-S/--summary` you will get a quick overview of the result.
+You will get a quick overview of the result by passing `-S/--summary`.

 ```
 narbeh@narbeh-xps:~/ssl-checker$ ./ssl_checker.py -H narbeh.org:443 test.com twitter.com -S